MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 1. In Business Central, search for and open the **Copilot & AI Capabilities** page.

-1. The page list all available Copilot and AI related features and their current status, which can be either active or inactive.
+1. The page lists all available Copilot and AI related features and their current status, which can be either active or inactive.
 The features are divided into two sections&mdash;one section for features in preview and another for features that are generally available.

    [![Shows the Business Central role center and the checklist for Copilot](media/copilot-and-ai-capabilties-page.svg)](media/copilot-and-ai-capabilties-page.svg#lightbox)